 Case 1: for display scales larger than 1/80,000: always display the 1 Nautical Mile scale bar provided in the Portrayal Catalogue

-Case 2: for display scales at 1/80,000 or smaller: always display the 10 Nautical Miles (at latitude) scale provided in the Portrayal Catalogue.
+Case 2: for display scales at 1/80,000 or smaller: always display the 10 Nautical Mile latitude scale provided in the Portrayal Catalogue.

 The scale bar or latitude scale must always be drawn vertically at the left side of the chart display, just clear of the border of the display.
-The symbols and drawing parameters are described in Table C-1.
+The symbols and drawing parameters are described in Table 1.

 The placement must be 3mm in from the border of the display.
 The symbol must be properly sized to represent 1 nautical mile at the scale of the display (for Case 1) or 10 nautical miles at the scale of the display (for Case 2).